Approximation of conformal mappings and novel applications to shape recognition of planar domains: Electrical networks induced by disk packings and Stephenson's conductances

 In Euclidean geometry, the angles of any triangle add up to $\pi$, so angles in this process will never get lost.
 In other words, the total angle {\it leaving} one vertex must be divided into portions and then distributed as angles {\it arriving} to its neighbors.
-This movement can be expressed as a {\it Markov process}, where the transition probability from $v$ to $v_j$, is the proportion of a {\it decrease} in angle at $v$ that becomes an {\it increase} in angle at $v_j$.
+This movement can be expressed as a {\it Markov process}, where the transition probability from $v$ to $v_j$, is the proportion of a {\it decrease} in the sum of the angles at $v$ that becomes an {\it increase} in the sum of the angles at $v_j$.
 In this Markov process, the random walkers are the quantities of {\it angles} moving from one vertex to another.
-Thus, for a specific neighbor $u=v_j$, the amount of angle arriving at $\psi_u$ is given by $\frac{d\psi_u}{dR_v}$; as a result, the transition probability from $v$ to $u$ as described above is given by
+Thus, for a specific neighbor $u=v_j$, the amount of angle arriving at $\psi_u$ is given by $\frac{d\psi_u}{dR_v}$.
+It turns out that the transition probability from $v$ to $u$ as described above is given by

 Also, for a vertex $v\in K$, we let